omkar-shelke25/cka-killercoda/complete-kubernetes-cluster/step6.md

 ## 📝 Note About This Environment

-⚠️ **Important**: This Killercoda environment provides a single node setup.
+> ⚠️ **Important**: This Killercoda environment provides a single node setup.
 You won't actually join worker nodes here, but you'll learn the complete process for multi-node production clusters.

+> You can deploy any pod to verify that it is running correctly

 In a real multi-node setup, you would:
 1. Complete Steps 1-3 on each worker node